 When you build an email list, you can get more people to subscribe to receive your emails.

-The more ways you can let visitors subscribe to your Email, the bigger your email list will be.
+The more ways you offer your visitors to subscribe to your Email, the bigger your email list will be.

 You should know from the beginning that your email list will become one of the essential ingredients of your affiliate marketing blogging success.